Education in Niger

 - Improve the learning environment through curricula revision, decreasing the pupil/teacher ratio, and producing contextualized materials.

-- Create the conditions for improving the relevance of higher education to create skilled human capital through various programs involving teacher development, strengthening scientific research, and expanding higher education offers.
+- Create an environment conducive to improving the relevance of higher education to create skilled human capital through various programs involving teacher development, strengthening scientific research, and expanding higher education offers.

 - Implement a literacy and non-formal education program to reach those who have never attended school or have dropped out.